joyelshamim/Multi-scale-and-multi-stage-capacity-expansion-planning-for-Solar-coupled-battery-storage-system/README.md

 The cost comparison figure illustrated that thee technology maturity scenario demonstrates significant economic optimization potential through advanced renewable energy technologies and improved system efficiency parameters.

 **Scenario 3 (PV and BESS degradation) and 4 (Degradation and Tech.
-Maturity)**
+Maturity)** This analysis highlights how PV and BESS degradation (Scenarios 3 & 4) affect upgrade scheduling in Hjartdal's distribution network.
+Temporal resolution has a significant impact, with upgrade timings shifting based on the data granularity used in the analysis.
+This underscores the importance of accurate time resolution in long-term grid planning under component degradation. show below figure

 ![Scenario3_4 Power Cable upgration planning](Analysis/power_cable_upgradtion_scenario_3_4.png)

+The below power losses figure demonstrates that loss computation exhibits sensitivity to sampling frequency, with notable variations across standard aggregation intervals.

 ![Scenario 3&4 loss](Analysis/Scenario_3_4_power_losses.png)

+Cost contribution for upgration is showing in below figure

 ![Scenario 3&4 Cost comparison](Analysis/Cost_comparison_scenario_3_4.png)